Offshore Sailing: A unique accomplishment

 • We have also compiled a guidance document to help you meet the Celestial Navigation prerequisites: BOSS Celestial Guidance

-• Leading up to the passage, your instructor will organize a conference call including all participants to discuss course logistics, provisioning, watch schedules, what to bring, and other relevant details.
+• Leading up to the passage, your instructor will be in touch with all participants to discuss course logistics, provisioning, watch schedules, what to bring, and other relevant details.

 Pricing depends on which type of offshore experience you are joining.
-Details will be made available as each offshore opportunity is published.
+Details are made available as each offshore opportunity is published.
 Pricing has two components: the Base Participation Fee, and Certification Fees based on the certifications sought and earned during the passage.